sumn2u/learn-javascript/en/numbers/advanced.md

 console.log(Math.random()); // a random number between 0 and 1
 ```

 These are just a few examples of the advanced math operators and functions available in JavaScript.
-There are many more that you can use to perform advanced math operations in your code.
+There are many more that you can use to perform advanced math operations while writing program.

 {% exercise %}
 Use the following advanced operators to perform operations on `num1` and `num2`.